intel/zephyr.js/README.md

 I add it to the repo.

 The ZJS_PARTITION environment variable, set automatically by zjs-env.sh, is what controls whether the build targets 144KB or 256KB.
-The symptom if you use the wrong one is that the ARC side won't come up, because we'll be attempting to start it from the wrong place on the flash.
+If you use the wrong one, the ARC side won't come up because we'll be attempting to start it from the wrong place on the flash.
 (Note: both the ARC and X86 images have to be rebuilt and reflashed when you switch partition sizes.)